Skip to content

 Does GESF modify my source code?

-No. GESF only reads your source code for scanning.
-It never modifies your application files.
-It creates its own files in .ges/, compliance/, security/, controls/, and .github/workflows/.
+Read-only by default — The ges CLI commands (ges init, ges audit, ges score, ges scan, ges report, ges validate, ges doctor) only read your source code for scanning.
+They never modify your application files.
+They create their own files in .ges/, compliance/, security/, controls/, and .github/workflows/.

 Does GESF work with languages other than JavaScript/TypeScript?